JRascagneres/HA-NationalGrid/README.md

 # National Grid Home Assistant Integration
 ![installation_badge](https://img.shields.io/badge/dynamic/json?color=41BDF5&logo=home-assistant&label=integration%20usage&suffix=%20installs&cacheSeconds=15600&url=https://analytics.home-assistant.io/custom_integrations.json&query=$.national_grid.total)

-Custom component providing information about the UK National Grid
+Custom component providing information about the UK National Grid.
+Provides generation data, forecast data and more from the official endorsed APIs of the UK power network.

+This integration is in no way affiliated with or approved by the National Grid.

 ## Installation
 There are two methods of setting up the integration: Either using HACS or manually.